tlamadon/mopt/README.md

 mopt
 ====

-Parallel Derivative Free Moment Optimization
+Parallel Derivative Free Moment Optimization in R

 This is a package intended for people who want to estimate a model based on some distance criteria.
 The library is built around the square minimization of the distance between a set of moments.
 The value of the objective function as well as the value of the moments at each evaluations are stored for later analysis.